sahil-172002/AIQuizGen/README.md

 # AIQuizGen

-AIQuizGen is a web application that allows users to generate quizzes using YouTube video URLs and topic names.
+AIQuizGen is a web application that allows users to generate quizzes using topic names.
 Leveraging AI technology, the application automatically creates engaging and educational quizzes based on the provided content.

 ## Features

-- *YouTube Integration*: Generate quizzes from any YouTube video by simply providing the URL.
 - *Topic-Based Quizzes*: Create quizzes by specifying a topic name.
-- *AI-Powered*: Utilizes AI to generate accurate and relevant quiz questions
+- *AI-Powered*: Utilizes AI to generate accurate and relevant quiz questions.
+- *Difficulty Levels*: Choose the difficulty level (easy, medium, hard) for the quiz.
+- *Customizable Number of Questions*: Select how many questions you want in the quiz.
 - *User-Friendly Interface*: Easy-to-use platform for both quiz creators and participants.

 ## Getting Started